 If you are looking for items to bring with you, some baby items like strollers, car seats are a lot cheaper in the United States.
-Everything is available in Singapore, but it’ll cost more.

 My favorite group was Storks Nest Singapore on Facebook, run by lactation consultant Jani Combrink.
 This group help to save my sanity on many a different occasion and is a must-join for any expat parent moving to Singapore.
 It’s a safe place and resource to ask questions regarding pregnancy, childbirth, hospitals, breastfeeding and raising children.

 I also can highly recommend joining The New Mothers’ Support Group if you arrive in Singapore pregnant such as I did and are looking to build friendships and a support network.
 They organise lots of different meetups, which are great to attend!

-BG: Your whole experience sounds amazing!
+OG: Your whole experience sounds amazing!
 If you could some it up in a sentence, what was your favourite part?

 MO: The ease of living there, great facilities, endless opportunities for travel to and around South East Asia, tropical weather all year round, and living in a truly model multicultural and multilingual society.

 UPDATE: Since our first interview with Mariam she has moved AGAIN!
 Find out where here next destination is here……